Cardinal Giuseppe Betori, Archbishop of Florence (Italy), was born on 25 February 1947 in Foligno, Italy.

 Created and proclaimed Cardinal by Benedict XVI in the consistory of 18 February 2012, of the Title of San Marcello (St. Marcellus).

-- Congregation for the Clergy; for the Causes of Saints;
+- Congregations: for the Clergy; for the Causes of Saints;

 - Pontifical Council for Culture.